stolostron/cluster-backup-operator/README.md

 1. credentials backup ( 3 backup files, for hive, ACM and generic backups )
 2. resources backup ( 2 backup files, one for the ACM resources and second for generic resources, labeled with `cluster.open-cluster-management.io/backup`)

-3. managed clusters backup, labeled with `cluster.open-cluster-management.io/backup-schedule-type: acm-managed-clusters` ( one backup containing only resources which result in activating the managed cluster connection to the hub where the backup was restored on)
+3. managed clusters backup, schedule labeled with `cluster.open-cluster-management.io/backup-schedule-type: acm-managed-clusters` ( one backup containing only resources which result in activating the managed cluster connection to the hub where the backup was restored on)

 <b>Note</b>: